• CABR Project

 How will the train be powered?

 The train will be powered by hydrogen.
 It will be the first hydrogen powered passenger rail service in North America with a zero emissions system, which will help to accelerate Alberta’s developing hydrogen economy.
-Hydrogen-powered train service has already been successfully introduced in Europe.
+Hydrogen-powered train service has already been successfully introduced in Europe and trialled in Quebec during the summer of 2023.

 Why isn’t the train powered by electricity?